7 Important Facts: Can You Own a Gun with a Medical Marijuana Card in Nevada?

 • higher purchase limits

-• documented physician recommendations
+• physician documentation

 Our team helps qualified patients complete the process quickly and legally so they can participate in Nevada’s medical cannabis program with proper documentation.